Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: Exploration of MBR-Decoded Outputs

 \section{Exploration of MBR-Decoded Outputs}

 We employ sampling-based MBR decoding as a strategy to identify weaknesses in evaluation metrics that are used as utility functions.
-We believe that – in addition to general errors – we may also find other errors in such a setup that can stem from two sources:
+We believe that – in addition to general errors – we may also find other errors that can stem from two sources:

 First, since samples are often of lower quality than hypotheses produced with beam search, neural metrics may behave unexpectedly when faced with errors that occur less frequently in beam search based machine translation outputs on which they were trained.
 Second, in MBR decoding, we compare a candidate translation hypothesis to a pseudo-reference (another hypothesis) instead of an actual reference.
 This is also something neural metrics were neither trained on nor designed to do.